Airline worker dies of injuries suffered at Texas airport - KESQ

 Airline worker dies of injuries suffered at Texas airport

 AUSTIN, Texas (AP) — Airport officials in Austin, Texas, say an American Airlines worker has died after being injured on the ramp area just outside the terminal.
-Emergency officials said Thursday they were called just after 2 p.m. and found the person dead from what they describe as traumatic injuries.
+Emergency officials said Thursday they were called just after 2 p.m. and found the person dead from what they called traumatic injuries.
 The death occurred at Austin-Bergstrom International Airport.
-A police spokeswoman says the man was driving a service vehicle that struck a jet bridge.
-Other fatal injuries around commercial airlines in recent years have included two airline employees who died last year in accidents in Montgomery, Alabama, and New Orleans.
-A worker at the Austin airport in 2020 after being struck by Southwest Airlines jet on a runway, which police ruled was a suicide.
+Neither the airport nor the emergency services department immediately provided details about how the worker was fatally injured, or their name.
+American Airlines did not respond to requests for comment.